Posted in A-Level, Educational Advice, H1 Physics, Personal

 (4) Plan your next course of action.
 What can you do with poor A-level results?
 Here are some options:

 (a) Redo your A-levels.
 If you didn’t get an overall pass, redo it in your own JC; you’d still need the right environment and the support.
 If you obtained a bad pass, you will not be allowed to redo it in your JC, yet you will not be given any place in any local university.
-So you either self-study, get tuition, or enrol yourself in a private school like SLA or MDIS College.
+So you either self-study, get tuition, or enrol yourself in a private school.
 But re-taking A-levels will not bear fruit unless you do steps (2) and (3) above properly; if you continue your bad habits and bad strategies or you simply did not like the subjects you were taking, it’d be very hard for you to be self-disciplined and to maintain focus.
 You don’t get different results by doing the same things the same way over and over again (in fact, Einstein called that kind of expectation, “insanity”).

 (b) Go overseas (if you have the money or get some kind of sponsorship, loan or bursary).
 Do the SAT and go to the US, or do a foundation year in Australia and move up.